Anick's conjecture for polyhedral products: Introduction

 \section{Introduction}

 Moore's conjecture asserts a deep connection between the torsion-free and torsion parts of homotopy groups.
 In particular, Moore conjectures that a finite, simply connected $CW$-complex has finitely many rational homotopy groups if and only if for every prime $p$, there is a finite power of $p$ which annihilates the $p$-torsion part of the homotopy groups.
 An approximation to Moore's conjecture is Anick's conjecture \cite{anick_loop}.
 This asserts that if $X$ is a finite, simply connected $CW$-complex, then localised at all but finitely many primes, $\Omega X$ decomposes up to homotopy as a product of spheres, loops on spheres, and a list of well-studied indecomposable torsion spaces which were defined by Cohen, Moore and Neisendorfer.
-In this paper, we study Anick's conjecture in the context of polyhedral products.
-Polyhedral products are subspaces of Cartesian products which unify various constructions across mathematics (see \cite{BBC20}), and the study of their pointed loop space has recently attracted much interest \cite{St24a,St24b,vylegzhanin,El24}.
-In this paper, we show that Anick's conjecture holds for polyhedral products in a large number of cases.
-This includes all moment-angle complexes which are an important construction in toric topology \cite{BP15}.
+We study Anick's conjecture in the context of polyhedral products.
+Polyhedral products are subspaces of Cartesian products which unify various constructions across mathematics (see \cite{BBC20}), and the study of their pointed loop space has recently attracted much interest \cite{PT19,St24a,St25,vylegzhanin,El24}.
+The first goal of this paper is to give $p$-local loop space decompositions of moment-angle complexes, an important construction in toric topology \cite{BP15}.
+We use this to describe $p$-local homotopy groups of simply connected toric orbifolds, if $p$ is a sufficiently large prime.
+The second is to reduce the study of pointed loop spaces of general polyhedral products down to the case of moment-angle complexes.
+As an application, we show that Anick's conjecture holds for a wide family of polyhedral products.